Gophercraft/whoa-autocode/README.md

 whoa-autocode is a Go tool that generates C++ class definitions based on information from the [WoWDBDefs project](https://github.com/wowdev/WoWDBDefs).

-This tool intended to provide code for the [Whoa client](https://github.com/whoahq/whoa) (which targets build 12340); however you may supply a `--build` flag to target a different build.
+This tool intended to provide code for the [Whoa client](https://github.com/whoahq/whoa) (which targets build 12340); however you may supply a `--build` flag to target a different build number.

 It also creates `WowClientDB` instances for each of the tables.
 Then, a function is created, `StaticDBLoadAll`.
 This will load every DB table at once, with some exclusions (see autocode/nonstatic_exclusions.go)